 The role of the project manager is to organize, track, and ultimately lead their team to execute work within a project.
 A project manager is the day-to-day team leader—they are responsible for monitoring resources and workload, overseeing task completion, and updating stakeholders on the project progress.
 If necessary, the project manager can request additional support from the project sponsor.
 Their role is to also keep an eye on the goals and expectations to alert the project sponsor when there’s a misalignment between the schedule and the estimated dates.

 The relationship between the project sponsor and the project manager can determine the outcome of the project.
 Clearly set expectations, frequent communication, and mutual trust are necessary to ensure a successful project.

 Depending on the complexity of the project and the experience of the project manager, the project sponsor can choose a more hands-off approach or decide to be more involved and supportive, guiding the project manager and team through the individual steps and tasks of the project.
 Ideally, the project sponsor acts as a mentor to the project manager.

 Project managers and project sponsors rely on each other to successfully execute projects.
 To help both parties keep track of their responsibilities, tasks, and goals, reliable collaboration software is key.
 Asana is a work management tool designed to help teams manage work and hit their goals.
-With Asana, you can keep each other updated in real time and never let anything slip through the cracks.Improve team collaboration with Asana
+With Asana, you can keep each other updated in real time and never let anything slip through the cracks.Plan projects with Asana